Grandia

 Grandia (グランディア, Gurandia) is a series of role-playing video games developed by Game Arts and published over the years by Entertainment Software Publishing, Sony Computer Entertainment, Ubisoft, Hudson Soft, Enix, Square Enix and GungHo Online Entertainment.
-Games in the Grandia series have been released for the Sega Saturn, PlayStation, Dreamcast, Game Boy Color, PlayStation 2, PlayStation 3, Nintendo Switch, PlayStation 4 and Microsoft Windows.
+Games in the Grandia series have been released for the Sega Saturn, PlayStation, Dreamcast, Game Boy Color, PlayStation 2, PlayStation 3, Nintendo Switch and Microsoft Windows.

 The Grandia HD Collection (compiling the first two games in the series) was released for the Nintendo Switch in North America and Europe on August 16, 2019.
 The games were released in Japan on March 25, 2020.
 Grandia HD Remaster for the PC was released on October 15, 2019.
 On the same day, Grandia II Anniversary Edition for the PC, which was originally released on August 24, 2015, received further improvement updates and was renamed Grandia II HD Remaster.
 Full Japanese language support along with various fixes were released for Grandia HD Remaster and Grandia II HD Remaster on March 25, 2020.

 The Grandia series sold 2 million units, as of April 2009.
 The latest original installment was released for Microsoft Windows in July 2009, entitled Grandia Online; it remained online for three years until it was shut down in September 2012.